 Note: they won’t get firm or crispy until they are taken out of the oven and allowed to cool!

 We’ve been munching on these guiltless snacks all week!
-Even some of the neighbor kids tried them and liked them (score!).
+Some of the neighbor kids even tried them and liked them (score!).
 It’s nice to feed my family a treat that isn’t battered or covered in sugar.

 Interested in learning more about Koru apples?
 Right now I’m teaming up with @koruappleusa and @thefeedfeed to ship one lucky winner some of these crisp fall fruits along with an Adventure Box so you can have your own fall picnic!
 Check out my giveaway here!